chaj-odoo/onnxjs-demo/README.md

 # ONNX.js Demo

 ONNX.js demo is an interactive demo portal showing real use cases running [ONNX.js](https://github.com/Microsoft/onnxjs) runtime in VueJS.
 It currently supports four examples for you to quickly experience the power of ONNX.js runtime.
+Test test

 The demo is available here [ONNX.js demo website](https://microsoft.github.io/onnxjs-demo/).